langchain-ai/langsmith-self-hosted-reference-aws/WALKTHROUGH.md

 ### 2.2 Apply Infrastructure
 Provision (at minimum):
 - VPC + subnets (public for ALB, private for nodes/data)
+  - Use a VPC CIDR block of at least /16 to ensure sufficient IP addresses for all nodes and pods
 - EKS cluster + managed node groups
 - RDS Postgres (14+)
 - ElastiCache Redis